 COMPLEMENTARY EFFORTS IN GREATER GRAND CROSSING

-South Oakwood-Brookhaven Neighborhood Organization (SOBNO): This Greater Grand Crossing organization, active since 1966, strives to improve the neighborhood’s quality of life by promoting community service, educational attainment, housing maintenance and resource development to community residents.
+South Oakwood-Brookhaven Neighborhood Organization (SOBNO): This Greater Grand Crossing community organization, active since 1966, strives to improve the neighborhood’s quality of life by promoting community service, educational attainment, housing maintenance and resource development for community residents.

 Ring of Hope: This non-profit organization was launched in the summer of 2010 as a partnership between Just Christ Ministries and Revere Care.
 The mission of this organization is to provide youth sports/fitness and mentoring programs as well as supply resources to enhance the quality of life for families in the Greater Grand Crossing community.

 Gary Comer Youth Center: This youth center was established in Chicago’s Greater Grand Crossing neighborhood in May, 2006.
 It consists of an 80,000 square-foot community center outfitted with a dance studio, sound and broadcast studio, technology lab, 600-seat auditorium/gymnasium and rooftop garden.
 The mission of the Youth Center is to ensure students graduate from high school prepared for college and work.